ltonetwork/documentation/getting-started/tutorial/under-one-condition.md

 ## Transition validation

-An ill intended _Joe_ could still get around this by not specifying his name in he introduces himself.
+An ill intended _Joe_ could still get around this by not specifying his name when he introduces himself.
 Since the name isn't set he can perform _introduce_ while in the _wait on recipient_ state.

 We don't want the process to fail if _Joe_ doesn't give his name.
 Instead the process will stay in the _initial_ state until he does.